-

 Checkout Flow

 The goal here was similar to the intake flow - utilize best practices to ensure a smooth, high-converting quote and checkout flow.
-There were relatively strong guardrails here - I didn’t have any input over the plans and the inputs into those plans, as well as the number of screens or type of questions that were required.
-The most unique element of these screens is the ability to select between an entire lump-sum payment vs. selecting a monthly payment vs. a small downpayment.
-These options were relatively unique because of the addition of interest payments on certain selections.
+There were relatively strong guardrails here - I didn’t have any input over the plans, as well as the number of screens or type of questions that were required.

 Custom Splash Animation Storyboard